Comcast/Porrtal/apps/n/porrtal-io-app/public/angular/docs/porrtal-components-a-quick-start-material/create-an-entity-menu/create-an-entity-menu.md

 ### Register `account` "entityType views" in `app.component.ts`

+There may be times when you would like the text in the entity menu to be different from the text displayed in the tab for the view.
+An example of this is shown for the Account view in the following code.
+Notice that the Billing view does not define entityTypeMenuText, so displayText is used for its entity menu.

 ```ts
 import { Component } from '@angular/core';
 import { BannerData, ShellStateService } from '@porrtal/a-shell';